USCiLab/cereal/_includes/pointers.markdown

 ### TLDR Version

 cereal works with modern smart pointers found in `<memory>` by including `<cereal/types/memory.hpp>` but does not support raw pointers.
-Pointers to polymorphic types are also supported but detailed [elsewhere](polymorphism.html).  cereal needs access to either a default constructor or a a specialization of `cereal::LoadAndAllocate` for loading smart pointers.
+Pointers to polymorphic types are also supported but detailed [elsewhere](polymorphism.html).  cereal needs access to either a default constructor or a a specialization of `cereal::LoadAndConstruct` for loading smart pointers.

 ---